NaomiDerel/Image_Search/README.md

 # Image_Search

 A project for Data Analysis and Visualization Lab course, implementing a retrieval pipeline for image search using ANN, and tests of the effect of fine-tuning the similarity metric with Active Learning methods.
+Read our full [report](https://github.com/NaomiDerel/Image_Search/blob/main/Image_Search_Report.pdf) here.

 ## Goal